Dresden: Air

 Dresden Airport is the city's international airport, located at the north-western outskirts of the city.
 After German reunification the airport's infrastructure has been considerably improved.
 In 1998, a motorway access route was opened.
 In March 2001, a new terminal building was opened along with the underground S-Bahn station Dresden Flughafen, a multi-storey car park and a new aircraft handling ramp.

 Dresden is also directly connected to Berlin Brandenburg Airport by the IC 17.

 Trams

-Dresden has a large tramway network operated by Dresdner Verkehrsbetriebe, the municipal transport company.
-The Transport Authority operates twelve lines on a 200 km network.
+Dresden has a large tram network operated by Dresdner Verkehrsbetriebe, the municipal transport company.
+It operates twelve lines on a 200 km network.
 Many of the new low-floor vehicles are up to 45 metres long and produced by Bombardier Transportation in Bautzen.
-While about 30% of the system's lines are on reserved track (often sown with grass to avoid noise), many tracks still run on the streets, especially in the inner city.
+While about 30% of the system's lines are on reserved track (often sown with grass to reduce noise), many tracks still run on the streets, especially in the inner city.

 The CarGoTram was a tram that supplied Volkswagen's Transparent Factory, crossing the city.
-The transparent factory is located not far from the city centre next to the city's largest park.
+The transparent factory was located not far from the city centre next to the city's largest park.

 The districts of Loschwitz and Weisser Hirsch are connected by the Dresden Funicular Railway, which has been carrying passengers back and forth since 1895.